 Provide a deep knowledge and understanding of research in effective coaching and has an excellent capacity to address and formulate suitable theoretically driven interventions.
 The student will display a very good and in depth use of the triangulation of methods used in formulating their intervention.

 Reasonable grasp of research principles in effective coaching and an understanding in applying theoretically driven interventions for different performers in different situations.
 Basic evidence and principles will be applied to the case study.

-Develop a critical understanding of within person discrepancies (e.g., where am I and where would i like to be) and between person discrepancies (i.e., where am I and where would the coach like me to be [and vice versa]).
+Critically understand the coach athlete relationships at the within person level (e.g., where am I and where would I like to be) and the between person level (i.e., where am I and where would the coach like me to be [and vice versa]).

 Teaching and Learning Strategy

 This course will be taught through a combination of lectures and tutorials.
 A 10 credit MSc module requires about 100 hours of study.
 Three lectures will provide the students with a background knowledge of self and other discrepancies, coach athlete relationship issues, and quantitative assessments.
 This will allow the student to collect some data on a coach and an athlete of their choice and propose an intervention based on their results.
 Note that students only propose the intervention but do not carry one out.

 You are also required to sign up for a 30 min tutorial to fully discuss your case study before submission.